vic-ma/howtodismantle.github.io/_posts/2024-05-18-New-ways-to-access-SAP-How-OData-saves-the-Day-in-the-SAP-Soap-Opera.md

 The following screenshot shows two entities of our example service:
 * One exposes the `SFLIGHT` table
 * The other is based on the RFC function `Z_PB_DELIVERY_MONITOR`, which has the table `T_DELIVERIES`.

-We already discussed the internal details of Z_PB_DELIVERY_MONITOR in [this article](/SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.html).
+We've discussed the internal details of `Z_PB_DELIVERY_MONITOR` in [How to build a perfect RFC function module to use in Peakboard](/SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.html).

-In the bottom left corner you see the operations that can be used to be applied on an entity set.
-For the data query (which is out main purpose) the operation is GetEntitySet.
+In the bottom left corner, you can see the operations that can be applied on an entity set.
+For the data query (which is our main purpose), the operation is `GetEntitySet`.

 ![image](/assets/2024-05-18/010.png)